 Figo had been an idolised figure in Catalonia before committing the ultimate treachery, moving to the capital club in a world-record transfer.
 Puyol, relentlessly robust throughout, allowed Figo little room to breathe in the hostility of a baying Barcelona crowd.

 Puyol began to grow in stature, with the assets to his game soon making him a firm favourite.
-What he lacked elsewhere, he more than made up for with drive, determination and sheer will-to-win.
+What he lacked elsewhere, he more than made up for with drive, determination and sheer will to win.

 Taking pride in every appearance in the famous red and blue stripes, his anticipation and strength frustrated opponents as he bounded across the pitch – distinct flowing mane in tow – to crash into challenges.